Discover folk - the CRM for people-powered businesses

 2. Pipedrive

-Pipedrive is a CRM designed for small businesses, offering lead management, automation, email integration, and customizable pipelines to optimize sales.
+Pipedrive is a CRM designed for small to medium businesses, offering lead management, automation, email integration, and customizable pipelines, though it requires more manual setup for Twitter integration compared to specialized solutions.

 Key features

-• Sales automation: Workflow automation to handle repetitive tasks, such as lead routing, follow-ups, and email sequences, allowing sales teams to focus on closing deals generated from Twitter interactions.
+- Sales automation: Workflow automation for repetitive tasks and email sequences, allowing medium-sized sales teams to focus on closing deals, though Twitter integration requires third-party tools.

 Pros